Echo Publishing Co., Ltd.

 Echo Publishing Co., Ltd. (漢聲雜誌社), commonly rendered in English as Echo of Things Chinese or simply Echo Publishing, is a Taiwan-based publishing company and magazine publisher founded in 1971 and headquartered in Songshan District, Taipei.
 The company is best known for its cultural magazines and a series of children's publications that document and disseminate traditional Chinese culture and folk arts.

 The Department of Cultural Affairs, Taipei City Government highlights Echo Publishing for its influential educational series Han Sheng Junior Encyclopedia (漢聲小百科) and Han Sheng Little Encyclopedia (漢聲小小百科), which together sold over 250,000 sets.
 The encyclopedias covered a wide range of topics—from history and geography to speculative visions of the world fifty years into the future—and are credited with inspiring generations of Taiwanese children.
-Although Echo Publishing no longer produces new titles, its Taipei bookstore continues to display its past works, preserving the intellectual and cultural aspirations of Taiwan's mid- to late-20th-century scholars.
+Although Echo Publishing no longer produces new titles, its Taipei bookstore continues to display its past works.

 History

 Echo Publishing Co., Ltd. was founded between 1970 and 1971 by Wu Mei-yun, Huang Yong-song, Yao Meng-chia and Hsi Sung, who are collectively known as the Four Junzi of Echo Publishing.

 The English edition of ECHO of Things Chinese was first published the following January, with the aim of promoting traditional Chinese culture and folk arts to an international audience.
 Its content focuses on three main themes—folk customs, arts, and culture—supplemented by illustrated materials that document and highlight distinctive aspects of popular culture.

 Echo Publishing acquired the rights to publish a series of translated picture books in Chinese, released as the collection Han Sheng’s Selection of the World’s Best Children’s Picture Books.
 The 105-volume set was distributed through a direct sales system.
 The series was organized according to Western classifications of picture books into two major categories—fiction and nonfiction—further divided into “psychological development” and “science education.”
 Editor Cheng Ming-chin placed particular emphasis on nonfiction science picture books, allowing Taiwanese readers early exposure to high-quality educational picture books from abroad.
 The series retained the original publication format and included notable titles such as The Wolf and the Seven Young Kids and Where the Wild Things Are.
 Produced and edited by Echo Publishing and distributed by Tai-Ying Publishing, the set also came with a supplementary “Mother’s Handbook” designed to promote picture book reading and instructional use in early childhood education.

 Starting in January 1984, Echo began targeting young children, publishing two volumes each month under the series "Echo's Selected World’s Best Picture Books for Children" — one focusing on psychological growth and the other on science education.